Lymphocyte: Natural killer cells

 NK cells are a part of the innate immune system and play a major role in defending the host from tumors and virally infected cells.
-NK cells modulate the functions of other cells, including macrophages and T cells, and distinguish infected cells and tumors from normal and uninfected cells by recognizing changes of a surface molecule called MHC (major histocompatibility complex) class I. NK cells are activated in response to a family of cytokines called interferons.
+NK cells modulate the functions of other cells, including macrophages and T cells, and distinguish infected cells and tumors from normal and uninfected cells by recognizing changes of a surface molecule called major histocompatibility complex (MHC) class I. NK cells are activated in response to a family of cytokines called interferons.
 Activated NK cells release cytotoxic (cell-killing) granules which then destroy the altered cells.
 They are named "natural killer cells" because they do not require prior activation in order to kill cells which are missing MHC class I.

 Dual expresser lymphocyte – X cell

 The X lymphocyte is a reported cell type expressing both a B-cell receptor and T-cell receptor and is hypothesized to be implicated in type 1 diabetes.
 Its existence as a cell type has been challenged by two studies.
 However, the authors of original article pointed to the fact that the two studies have detected X cells by imaging microscopy and FACS as described.
-Additional studies are obviously required to determine the nature and properties of X cells (also called dual expressers).
+Additional studies are required to determine the nature and properties of X cells (also called dual expressers).